mastiff-systems343/mastiff-systems/_posts/2025-06-17-Ransomware-and-Data-Backup-How-to-Protect-Your-Business-from-Digital-Extortion.md

 ## How Ransomware Works

 1. **Infection**
-   A ransomware attack often starts when someone clicks a malicious link or downloads an infected attachment — usually from a phishing email, compromised website, or unpatched software with vulnerabilities.
+   A ransomware attack often starts when someone clicks a malicious link or downloads an infected attachment, usually from a phishing email, compromised website, or unpatched software with vulnerabilities.

 2. **Encryption**
    Once inside your system, the malware locks (encrypts) files so you can’t access them.
 You’ll often see a pop-up message demanding a ransom, usually in cryptocurrency, in exchange for the decryption key.

 3. **Extortion**
    Some ransomware groups now steal your data before encrypting it.
-If you don’t pay, they threaten to leak it online — putting client confidentiality and regulatory compliance at risk.
+If you don’t pay, they threaten to leak it online, putting client confidentiality and regulatory compliance at risk.

 #### What You Can Do to Prevent It